vivekratnavel/omniboard/README.md

 machine learning experiment management tool.

 It connects to the MongoDB database used by Sacred and helps in visualizing the experiments and metrics / logs collected in each experiment.

-Omniboard is written with React, Node.js, Express and Bootstrap
+Omniboard is written with React, Node.js, Express and Bootstrap.

+**Note:** Since v2.0, Omniboard only supports connecting to MongoDB > 4.0

 ## Features

 ### Experiment Management
 * List all experiment runs in a tabular format with columns that are sortable, reorderable and resizable
+* Configurable auto reload feature to fetch the latest experiments
 * Select which columns to show / hide
 * Add metric columns to display rolled up metric value (e.g., minimum validation loss, maximum training accuracy, etc.)
+* Add custom columns (e.g., config.custom_config, experiment.base_dir, etc.)
 * Add tags or notes to each experiment to organize and guide your experiments
-* Filter by all columns except metric columns
+* Sort & Filter by all columns

 ### Experiment Drill Down
 * Show metric graphs